alphagov/publishing-api/doc/api.md

 [Request/Response detail](https://pact-broker.dev.publishing.service.gov.uk/pacts/provider/Publishing%20API/consumer/GDS%20API%20Adapters/latest#a_publish_request_for_version_3_given_the_content_item_bed722e6-db68-43e5-9079-063f623335a7_is_at_version_3)

 Transitions a content item from a draft state to a published state.
 The content item will be sent to the live content store.
+Uses [optimistic-locking](#optimistic-locking-previous_version).

 ### Path parameters
 - [`content_id`](model.md#content_id)